Side-By-Side Of The Suicide Squad In Comics And Film - Up News Info

 Mayling Ng plays alien murderer Mongal.
 Here’s her in the comics and the film!

-Taika Waititi briefly plays Ratcatcher — here is in the comics and the film.
+Taika Waititi briefly plays Ratcatcher — here he is in the comics and the film.

 Daniela Melchior plays Ratcatcher’s daughter, Ratcatcher 2, who was specifically created for the film.